AhmedAbdAlkreem/COVID-19/README.md

 Mobile App and can any device in the same network to use the API.

-# What you will learned between finish this project?
+# What you will learned before finish this project?

 you will learn how to make preprocessing in the image to be ready as input of model how to create CNN Model and train, validation and test the dataset and how to save best weights and load it this learn in part of model in the part of mobile app will learn